-- Serial number of the unit (found on manufacturing label) - Model number or product name (found on manufacturing label) - Software type and version number
+- Serial number of the unit (found on manufacturing label) - Model number or product name (found on manufacturing label) - Software type and version number - IMEI number

-Figure 1: Manufacturing Label
+Figure i-1 Manufacturing Label

-Customer Support responds to calls by email or telephone within the time limits set forth in support agreements.
+Zebra responds to calls by email, telephone or fax within the time limits set forth in support agreements.

-If the problem cannot be solved by Global Customer Support, the user may need to return the equipment for servicing and will be given specific directions.
-We are not responsible for any damages incurred during shipment if the approved shipping container is not used.
+If the problem cannot be solved by Zebra Customer Support, you may need to return the equipment for servicing and will be given specific directions.
+Zebra is not responsible for any damages incurred during shipment if the approved shipping container is not used.
 Shipping the units improperly can possibly void the warranty.
-Remove the microSD card from the device before shipping for service.
+Remove the SIM card and/or microSD card from the device before shipping for service.

-If the device was purchased from a business partner, contact that business partner for support.
+If you purchased your Zebra business product from a Zebra business partner, contact that business partner for support.